Get A Quote

 How do I find the packaging requirements for my specific product?

-Open the product in Seller Central and check the prep guidance and "Who preps" settings in the Send to Amazon or Manage Inventory flow.
-Amazon lists whether your ASIN needs poly bagging, bubble wrap, a suffocation label, bundling, or special handling, and whether you or Amazon applies the FNSKU.
+Open the product in Seller Central and check the prep guidance in the Send to Amazon or Manage Inventory flow.
+Amazon lists whether your ASIN needs poly bagging, bubble wrap, a suffocation label, bundling, or special handling.
+As of January 1, 2026, Amazon no longer preps or labels FBA inventory on a seller's behalf, so applying the FNSKU and completing every other listed prep step is always the seller's (or their 3PL's) responsibility before the shipment reaches the fulfillment center.
 Requirements can differ by ASIN even within the same category, so check each product rather than assuming.

 What happens if my FBA packaging does not meet Amazon's requirements?